KSFB: KYA

-In November 1928 moved to 1230 kc. as part of a nationwide frequency reshuffling, and joined the Columbia Broadcasting System.
+In November 1928, KYA moved to 1230 kHz. as part of a nationwide frequency reshuffling, and joined the Columbia Broadcasting System.
 By May 1929 its transmitter was reported to be at 680 Geary Street at Taylor Street.
 The station licensee went bankrupt in August, and KYA was transferred to a new corporation by the end of 1929.
 The transmitter facility was moved again, on 25 June 1930, to the Whitcomb Hotel.

-Having moved to various locations around the radio dial during the chaotic early days of broadcasting, KYA was assigned permanently to 1260 kc. as a result of NARBA in 1941.
+Having moved to various locations around the radio dial during the chaotic early days of broadcasting, KYA was assigned permanently to 1260 kHz. as a result of the North American Regional Broadcasting Agreement (NARBA) in 1941.